webgriffe/SyliusItalianInvoiceableOrderPlugin/README.md

    Or by merging the configuration into your existing `Address` and `Order` validator configuration.

+7. Configure Sylius to use the `Italian tax calculation` tax calculation strategy.

-6. To properly enable group sequence validation of your Address entity you must set the `Default` validation group instead of the `sylius` validation group:
+8. To properly enable group sequence validation of your Address entity you must set the `Default` validation group instead of the `sylius` validation group:

    ```yaml
    # config/services.yaml